Webmart/Webmart/README.md

 => loads About.php AND Team.php if they exist OR executes routeTeam()
 ```

-After that, Webmart collects the view variables and HTML that your theme has collected into the view and renders the view in the following order:
+Webmart prepares the view your theme has collected and renders it in the following order:

 - header.php
 - pagename.php